 Many homes still utilize old pipes that are commonly made of cast iron, lead, or clay.
 These materials can be inefficient for your plumbing needs and can rust over time.

-Old plumbing systems in your house can decrease water quality and even pose a health risk over time.
-To ensure that your water quality and drainage system are functioning properly, consider investing in better plumbing pipes for your home.
+Old plumbing systems in your house can decrease water quality and even pose a health risk over time. o ensure that your water quality and drainage system are functioning properly, consider investing in better plumbing pipes and install PEX manifolds for your home.

 Today, different pipes can be used for your water needs and your waste system.
 They are made out of materials like copper, PVC, and others, which have been proven to be more resistant to corrosion and improve the water quality in your home.